Chantouch/vue-vlidator/README.md

 Rules can be in string format:
 'required|min:5|alpha'

-To config your data rules fill validationRules in component computed propetry
+To config your data rules fill validationRules in component computed property

 ```js
   ...